CourtOfTheKnee88/ConfSpotter/Docs/ImportantNotes.md

 To clean the data:
 `python3 "Python/clean_conference_data.py"`

+To scrap paper deadlines and clean them:
+`python3 "Python/PaperScrapping.py"`

 To Convert to CSV and import into database:
 `python3 "Python/csv-conversion-script.py"`

-To scrap paper deadlines:
-`python3 "Python/PaperScrapping.py"`

 To Run the Stored Procedures and Triggers:
 `mysql -u ConfSpotter -pchickenlittle confspotter < "SQL/Stored_Procedures and Triggers.sql"`